soobinrho/dotfiles-personal/README.md

 # Your commits will be signed with
 # both your GPG key and the DCO.

-# Set default branch name to main
+# Set default branch name to main instead of master
-# instead of master.
 git config --global init.defaultBranch main
 ```